-A stakeholder analysis is used to identify stakeholders, determine their level of interest and influence, and develop a strategy for engageing them in your project.
-It is especially useful in identifying groups that are negatively affected by the project and for determining approaches for involving people or groups who are often marginalized or overlooked in the project development process.
+A stakeholder analysis is used to identify stakeholders, determine their level of interest and influence, and develop a strategy for engaging them in your project.
+It is especially useful in identifying groups that could be negatively affected by the project and for determining approaches for involving people or groups who are often marginalized or overlooked in the project development process.